jspm/jspm-resolve/resolver-spec.md

 ### Reading Package and Project Configuration

-Package configuration is read based on checking the jspm project boundaries and returning the corresponding package.json configuration for a path.
+Package configuration is read based on checking the jspm project scopes and returning the corresponding package.json configuration for a path.

 Given a file path, we can determine the base project folder with the following algorithm: